pluralsight/guides/in-review/other/beginner-linux-navigation-manual/article.md

 #### File Execution

-Suprisingly not many beginners know how to run a standalone binary/executable file.
+Surprisingly not many beginners know how to run a standalone binary/executable file.
 To execute a local file, simply type

     $ ./filename